getstrm/pace/docs/global-policies/global-transforms/processing-platform-tags/snowflake.md

 <figure><img src="../../../.gitbook/assets/image (9).png" alt=""><figcaption></figcaption></figure>

-Note that you **must** give the tag a value, even though Pace doesn't use it.
+Note that you **must** give the tag a value, even though PACE doesn't use it.
 Now that you've added the tag to Snowflake, it becomes visible in the blueprint policies.

 ```
 pace get data-policy --processing-platform sf-pace ALPHA_TEST.GDDEMO